MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Operators.md

 5..-5 | ForEach-Object {Write-Output $_}
 ```

-Beginning in PowerShell 6, the range operator works with **Characters** as
-well as **Integers**.

-To create a range of characters, enclose the boundary characters in quotes.
+To create a range of characters, enclose the characters in quotes.

 ```powershell
 PS> 'a'..'f'